Julie Collins: Opposition (2013–2022)

 Collins held her seat in the 2013, 2016 and 2019 federal elections.
 She served in the shadow cabinet in roles including Shadow Minister for Regional Development and Local Government, Shadow Minister for Ageing and Mental Health, Shadow Minister for Women and Shadow Minister for Agriculture.

 Albanese government (2022–present)

 Following the 2022 federal election, Collins was appointed Minister for Housing, Minister for Homelessness and Minister for Small Business in the Albanese ministry.
 Collins voted for the Restoring Territory Rights Bill 2022 that removed the block on the ability of the Australian Capital Territory and Northern Territory to pass euthanasia laws when Labor politicians were given a conscience vote.
 Collins launched the government's Regional First Home Buyer Guarantee.
 Collins introduced the Housing Australia Future Fund bill into parliament.

 In the July 2024 reshuffle, she was appointed Minister for Agriculture, Fisheries and Forestry and retained Minister for Small Business until 2025.
 She held her seat in the 2025 federal election.
+Collins as Minister led Australia's response to the spread of the H5 bird flu variant that was first confirmed on mainland Australia near Esperance in two species of wild birds in June 2026, and later spread to more bird species and several mammals.